 Focuses on financial decision making to maximize shareholder value.
 Course concepts are integrated into the standard theories of risk and return, valuation of assets and market efficiency and risk management.
-Prereq: ADMN 919; ADMN 970; ADMN 930 can be taken concurrently with ADMN 970.
+Students are expected to develop dexterity with financial decision tools and models, the quantitative elements of this course.
+Prereq: ADMN 919.
+Pre or Coreq: ADMN 970.

-Provides a foundation for dealing with managerial decisions about technology and operations issues.
-Based on the premise that technology and operations can be a significant source of competitive advantage for a firm.
+This course provides a foundation for dealing with managerial decisions about technology and operations issues.
+Based on the premise that the technology and operations can be a significant source of competitive advantage for a firm.
 Prepares students to identify and implement operating improvements that directly affect firm performance.
-Prereq: ADMN 956; ADMN 940 can be taken concurrently with ADMN 956.
+Prereq: ADMN 950.

 ADMN 952 - Organizations, Leadership, and Environments

 Examines both private and public institutions as open systems whose effectiveness depends on the design of internal structures and cultures to fit external demand, opportunities and threats.
 Develops students' analytic and diagnostic skills as designers of ethical and socially responsible organizations.
 Prereq: ADMN 912.

 ADMN 953 - The Social Power of Leadership in the 21 Century